-NOTE: Any Politics courses that were taken on a P/D/F basis during academic year 2020-2021, by students in the Classes of 2023 and 2024, may NOT count as a prerequisite or for departmental credit.
+Politics courses taken on a P/D/F basis, before junior year, may not count as a prerequisite or for departmental credit.

-Normally, students entering the department must have successfully completed at least two courses offered by the Department of Politics on a graded basis before the end of their sophomore year.
+Normally, students entering the Department must have successfully completed at least two courses offered by the Department of Politics on a graded basis before the end of the sophomore year.
 The first two courses in Politics taken are considered prerequisites.
 The following rules apply to the designation of prerequisites by Politics concentrators:

 - Prerequisites may not be taken as P/D/F.